Search for a players profile

 Min Woo had a highly successful amateur career, including winning the US Junior Amateur in 2016 and recording multiple top 10s in professional events on the Australian PGA Tour.
-He turned pro in early 2019 and has won already as a professional at the 2020 ISPS Handa Victoria Open.
+He turned pro in early 2019 and has two wins on the European Tour already, in Australia and Scotland.

 Pressure Performance Analysis

 Two wins already and some competent performances since, he is still very young and this is likely to improve over time and improve his temperament.
 His Golf Betting Club Pressure Performance Rating is set at ⭐⭐⭐.

 ➖ Started the final round of the Abu Dhabi Championship as joint leader, would go on to lose out by a shot and finish 2nd.